saadamir1/nestjs-pg-crud/README.md

 ### API Documentation

+**🚀 Live Production API:**
-Interactive Swagger documentation is available at `http://localhost:3000/api` where you can:
+Interactive Swagger documentation is available at `https://nestjs-pg-crud.onrender.com/api` where you can:
 - View all available endpoints
 - Test API calls directly from the browser
 - See request/response schemas
 - Authenticate with JWT tokens

+**Local Development:**
+Swagger documentation available at `http://localhost:3000/api`

 ### Frontend Test Interface